Homemade Chocolate Wafer Pie Crust

 This crust is perfect for the chocolate lover, and is made with crushed chocolate wafers.
 Try it for your next tart or pie!

 So many crusts you can make, and all of them wonderful.
 But my favorite has got to be the Chocolate Wafer crust!

-Basically ground up crunchy chocolate cookies, the chocolate wafer crust is my go-to for cheesecakes, peanut butter pie, pecan pie, salted caramel tarts, and I even saw this Pumpkin Pie with a Chocolate Crust recipe.
+Basically ground up crunchy chocolate cookies, the chocolate wafer crust is my go-to for cheesecakes, peanut butter pie, pecan pie, and salted caramel tarts.
 I think it’s pretty much a good crust for anything!